shrimpboat2000/openhab-docs/tutorials/getting_started/item_widgets.md

 The "Visibile to" property controls which type of user can see the widget.
 Take heed of the warning, this is not a security feature, but it can be used to limit what a regular user can see in the automatically generated parts of the Overview Page.

-There are other ways to hide an Item from the automatiaclly generated parts of the UI page.
+There are other ways to hide an Item from the automatically generated parts of the UI page.

 ### Exclude the Item from the Model